 Students should apply for loans by June 1 in order to have funds in hand by registration time.
-If the student loan application requires a specific information sheet to be completed, students should forward those forms immediately to the Student Finance Office.
+If the student loan application requires a specific information sheet to be completed, students should forward those forms immediately to Student Financial Services.

 Certain provinces allow students to obtain funding for summer sessions.
-Please inquire at the Student Finance Office for details.
+Please inquire at Student Financial Services for details.

-Student Finance personnel will assist students in their applications for loans in person or by telephone at 1-800-661-8129.
+Student Financial Services personnel will assist students in their applications for loans in person or by telephone at 1-800-661-8129.
 However, students are responsible for assuring they have completely and correctly filled out their applications.
 As well, students must maintain a 60% course load throughout the school term, unless otherwise specified, in order to qualify as a full-time student and retain the eligibility for a student loan.
 Remember, academic credit is not given for 09x courses; consequently, 09x courses cannot be included in the course load calculation for scholarships or student loans.